 When it comes to the sole itself, Bont’s unidirectional carbon plate is the gold standard in stiffness and there is no flex or loss of power to be found here.
 None at all.
 The downside to such a robust sole is there’s quite a bit of road vibration that comes through to your foot.
 For some, this can mean a substantially ‘connected’ ride which can be alleviated with a more substantial inner sole.

 In spite of its stiff-as-a-plank nature, the sole is paper thin with a stack height of just 3.6mm.
 As I ride with Speedplay cleats and pedals, I wasn’t able to reap the full benefit of being directly on top of the pedal – though a four-hole Speedplay version of Bont’s top-end shoes can be special ordered at no additional cost.
-The Helix Reflex, standard Helix, Vaypor S, Vaypor+ and Zero+ are all available for Speedplay loyalists like myself.
+The Helix Reflex and standard Helix are available in traditional three-hole cleat drilling while the Vaypor S, Vaypor+ and Zero+ are available for Speedplay – with a four-hole base – for loyalists like myself.

 There is no question Bont make some of the finest shoes on the market but the Helix won’t be for everyone.
 For set and forget type riders, the time and effort it could take to achieve the full comfort available may be a turn-off and for $530, the Helix also sits at the top-end of the market along with two other models in its range which sit around the $500 mark.
 If the heat-mouldable sole and anatomical last design peak your fancy, but the $500+ price tag elevates your blood pressure by a few points, Bont does make a few more budget-friendly options like the Riot buckle ($159, featured in Cyclist #38) or the previously tested Blitz.